HalilIbrahimAndic/GameBox/README.md

 <img src="https://img.shields.io/badge/Cosmos-23.0-blackblue" />
 <img src="https://img.shields.io/badge/NVActivityIndicatorView-5.1.1-pink" />

 This project is prepared within the scope of SIMPRA iOS Bootcamp by Halil Ibrahim Andiç.
-You can browse between thousands of games, search, favorite or take notes about them.
+You can browse between thousands of games and search, favorite or take notes about them.
+API Credit: https://rawg.io/apidocs

 ## Table of Contents